 Fading is a phenomenon of rugs that tends to occur on rugs with a cotton foundation.
 The cotton absorbs dye, and over time the dye becomes less concentrated.
 When dye concentration is decreased, the color becomes less saturated and faded.

 Color correction is an important step in the rugs cleaning process.
 If proper steps are not followed, this method can cause irreversible damage to your rugs.
-Experts in rugs cleaning suggest the following methods to follow for color correction in rugs:
+Experts in Pakistan rugs cleaning suggest the following methods to follow for color correction in rugs: